CUL Digital Collections

 Holdings and Highlights

 McLaurin collected in the following categories: American states, expositions, events, humor, people, foreign countries, war and disasters, agriculture, and industry.
-He collected approximately 9,000 stereo cards from a total of 106 countries.
+He collected his many stereo cards from a total of 106 countries.
 Besides views from around the world in various subject areas, he also sought stereos by different photographers, amassing views by roughly 800 image-makers.
 Some of his favorite stereos were the early, delicate French tissues.

 The collection is organized into 19 series: